caallard/App_data_access/README.md

 # App_data_access
-Access to data in a Qlik Sense app
+Access to data in a Qlik Sense app through a web api witch deliver data in JSON.

 ## Installation and setup